3rdIteration/Satochip-DIY/readme.md

 **GlobalPlatformPro requires a working installation of Java, so if you didn't install Java at an earlier step, you need to do that before proceeding...**

 To flash the appletse using the default AIDs (Which is required to work with existing Satochip compatible software) you can use the following commands.
+(Run this in Command Prompt or Terminal)

 **On Windows**